 For HDDRIVER data security plays an important role.
 The data transferred are optionally verified in order to detect errors when writing data.
 Selected partitions can be write-protected, which is a good protection against accidential changes.
 Important areas of a drive (root sector and boot sectors) can separately be protected against unintentional changes.
 If a device supports a self-test, it can be triggered by simply a mouse-click.

 HDDRIVER is more than just a driver.
 A set of tools with a graphical user interface completes the distribution.
 Media can be formatted, devices can be configured, and self-tests can be executed.
-Drives can be parked (automatically) and media ejected, the special read/write protection of ZIP/JAZ drives can be configured.
+Drives can be parked (automatically) and media ejected, the read/write protection of ZIP/JAZ drives can be configured.
 Storage media can completely or partially be copied, e.g. in order to create backups or to exchange data.
 With many optical drives storing data on DVD-RAM, DVD+RW and BD-RE media with TOS filesystems is supported.
 Complete media or single partitions can be saved as image files or loaded from image files, and much more.

 An accessory and CPX modules provide for conveniently managing numerous settings, without you having to be a hard disk wizard.

 HDDRIVER supports the SCSI Driver interface for a unified access to peripherals.
 This open software interface, which is not limited to SCSI devices only, is used by a range of other drivers and applications.
 Optical SATA drives innately use SCSI commands anyway, for IDE and SATA hard disk drives HDDRIVER emulates them.
 This means that any application can access IDE, ATAPI and SATA drives as if they were SCSI devices.
 HDDRIVER's SCSI Driver supports 64 bit sector numbers, so that drives > 2 TiB (2048 GiB) can be addressed with their full capacity.
-Additionally, HDDRIVER supports the complete set of functions defined by the latest XHDI standard.
+Additionally, HDDRIVER supports the complete set of functions defined by the current XHDI standard.

 With MagiC, MiNT or Big-DOS and HDDRIVER up to 31 drives and big partitions can be managed.
 Single partitions can be mapped to the drives A: and B:.
-Non-blocking data transfers with the ACSI or SCSI bus result in increased speed when using HDDRIVER with MagiC, because you can work with your Atari while data are being transferred in the background.

 Features like booting from any partition, SCSI initiator identification and bus arbitration (for a maximum of compatibility with the SCSI standard) can be taken for granted with HDDRIVER.